Welcome to Term 4 in Grade 4!

 This term, our foci in reading sessions will include:

 Literacy - Writing

-Writing sessions will focus on information reports, narrative and procedural text types, as well as revisiting different forms of poetry.
+Writing sessions will focus on explanation, narrative, and persuasive text types, as well as revisiting different forms of poetry.
 Conferencing and needs-based groups occur most sessions, thus enabling teachers to identify students’ strengths and weaknesses, ensuring that each child is catered for on an individual basis.

-Every Friday, students will participate in Big Write sessions, where they will be encouraged to use the knowledge and skills learnt throughout the week to produce a piece of writing.
+Students will participate in Big Write sessions, usually on a weekly basis, where they will be encouraged to use the knowledge and skills learnt throughout the week to produce a piece of writing.

 Spelling groups will resume in the first week back of school.
 Weekly spelling pre- and post-tests focus on different graphemes (letter combinations that form a sound) and their respective phonemes (the sound that the letter combinations make).
 Students are expected to learn fifteen words each week based on different graphemes as part of the homework expectations.
 Pre-tests occur every Tuesday, and post-tests occur the following Monday.